MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/audience-ads.md

 5. Create the [AdGroup](../campaign-management-service/adgroup.md)
    - The Language and Network are not applicable for ad groups in Audience campaigns and cannot be set.
    - Include a TargetSetting with one TargetSettingDetail for each CriterionTypeGroup that you will use.
 Your target criteria might change over time, so you can always go back to add or update the ad group setting later.
-6. Optionally, you can create a [ProductScope](../campaign-management-service/productscope.md) criterion via [AddCampaignCriterions](../campaign-management-service/addcampaigncriterions.md) that will be associated with your Bing Shopping campaign.
+6. Optionally, you can create a [ProductScope](../campaign-management-service/productscope.md) criterion via [AddCampaignCriterions](../campaign-management-service/addcampaigncriterions.md) that will be associated with your Microsoft Shopping campaign.
 Use the product scope criterion to include a subset of your product catalog, for example a specific brand or product type.
 A campaign can only be associated with one [ProductScope](../campaign-management-service/productscope.md), which contains a list of up to 7 [ProductCondition](../campaign-management-service/productcondition.md).
 7. Add age, audience, company name, gender, industry, job function, location, or radius criteria for the ad group e.g., via [AddAdGroupCriterions](../campaign-management-service/addadgroupcriterions.md).
 8. Retrieve the [AdGroup](../campaign-management-service/adgroup.md) e.g., via [GetAdGroupsByIds](../campaign-management-service/getadgroupsbyids.md) and make sure the PrivacyStatus is Active.
 If your targeting is too narrow then you'll need to include more targeting dimensions e.g., a broader set of industries or locations.

 ## <a name="search-campaigns"></a>Search Campaigns
 For convenience, Audience ads are also available as an extension of search network via image ad extensions, and are targeted to user intent based on various combinations of search history, page content, and past user behavior.
-Audience ads on the search network are created automatically by Bing Ads leveraging all of your Bing Ads creative elements including ad title, text, URL, and ad extensions including image extensions.
+Audience ads on the search network are created automatically by Microsoft Advertising leveraging all of your Microsoft Advertising creative elements including ad title, text, URL, and ad extensions including image extensions.
 The ads created using the search creative assets are then displayed to the user in native placements depending upon the surface area e.g. if a user is reading an email in Outlook then the placement will be native to the inbox environment versus if the user is clicking through a slideshow on MSN, then the ad will match the slideshow look and feel.
 This kind of native placement enhances user experience and delivers better engagement with the campaign.

 > [!NOTE]
 > Images play a key role in getting people's attention and driving clicks.
 You can define the imagery to use in your ads by associating Image Extensions to your campaign or ad group.
 If you don't have Image Extensions, our system may automatically use Image Annotations to increase the number of placements for your Microsoft Audience Ad.
 Image Annotations are licensed stock images that are editorially reviewed for quality and relevance and then matched with appropriate ads (to opt out of Image Annotations, [contact support](https://go.microsoft.com/fwlink?LinkId=398371)).